Tkanos/IISLogsReplay/README.md

 I won't do a big generic project, only a simple project that fits my needs, but if you want to fork it, or even ameliorate it, you're very welcome.

-## NOT YET FINISHED, i know i should have done it on a branch but ...

 # Application Help

 ```